solidrock-technology/docs/docs/guide/discounts.md

 ### Can be used on bookings site?

-Turn this option on the enable the discount for use from the event frontend (in conjunction with the valid to and from dates).
+Turn this option on to enable the discount for use from the event frontend (in conjunction with the valid to and from dates).

 ## Country Restrictions